pfinorbi/bootstrap-tf-state-backend-az/README.md

    ```

 2. **Set the Subscription ID for OpenTofu**
-   Export the subscription ID as an environment variable for OpenTofu:
+   Export the subscription ID as an environment variable:
    ```bash
    export TF_VAR_subscription_id=$(az account show --query id --output tsv | tr -d "\r")
    ```

 3. **Initialize and Apply the `tfstate-backend` Module**
-   Navigate to the `tfstate-backend` directory and initialize and apply the Terraform configuration:
+   Navigate to the `tfstate-backend` directory and initialize and apply the OpenTofu configuration:
    ```bash
    cd tfstate-backend
    tofu init && tofu apply